tenstorrent/tt-exalens/dbd/docs/demo-debuda.md

 # Debuda.py Tutorial

+This short tutorial shows basics of Debuda.py debugging tool.
+You will introduce a hang by modifying a kernel source code, and then use Debuda.py to determine the location of the hang.
+You will also examine some commonly-used commands of Debuda.py.

 ## Install graph-easy (optional)

 Graph-Easy is a Perl-based program that renders .dot graphs in ASCII.
+In this tutorial, we only use it to show a graphical representation of the netlist graph.

 ```
 sudo apt install cpanminus
 sudo cpanm Graph::Easy